 The deadline to submit the Lemann Interschool Fellowship Application Form for the 2015-2016 academic year is January 15, 2015.

 Please note that SIPA has its own application form.
 SIPA students should apply directly through the SIPA admissions office.
 For further information about SIPA´s application process and timelines please visit their website: SIPA Lemann Fund.
 For applicants that are not currently enrolled at Columbia University, please note that the Lemann Fellowship Application Form is in addition to the general admissions application form for the individual program and school to which you are applying.

-For more information about applying to Columbia University, please visit the admissions page of the individual program or department to which you are applying
+For more information about applying to Columbia University (including deadlines, applicaitons requirements, and information about individual degree programs), please visit the admissions page of the school to which you are applying:

 About the Lemann Foundation

 The Lemann Foundation is a non-profit organization, created in 2002 by Brazilian entrepreneur Jorge Paulo Lemann.
 The Foundation works to enhance the quality of public education in Brazil, with a focus on guaranteeing that every student learns.
 The Foundation’s goal is to enable the country to offer high-level education for all, contributing in targeted areas so that each and every one of the Brazilian students can learn effectively.
 For more information about the Lemann Foundation please visit: http://www.fundacaolemann.org.br/.
 For the Lemann Foundation’s page on the Fellowship Program please visit: http://www.fundacaolemann.org.br/fellowship/programa/

 About Jorge Paulo Lemann